Watt-class injection-locked diode laser system at 399 nm for atomic physics: Introduction

 \section{Introduction}

 High-power, narrow-linewidth lasers are critical for atomic physics experiments.
 They enable laser cooling and magneto-optical trapping of atoms and are necessary for precision measurements \cite{Kim2025, hassan2025cryogenic, Morel2020, Parker2018, Asenbaum2020, Kim2020}, quantum simulations \cite{kaufman2016quantum, bernien2017probing, Takahashi2022}, and quantum information science \cite{deist2022mid, lis2023midcircuit}.
 It is challenging to achieve high-power lasers with narrow linewidths at blue or near-ultraviolet (UV) wavelengths.
-Existing technologies at these wavelengths include frequency-doubled lasers \cite{Tinsley2021}, solid-state lasers \cite{DeRose2023}, injection-locked single-mode lasers \cite{Saxberg2016}, and injection-locked multimode lasers \cite{Pagett2016}.
+Existing technologies at these wavelengths include frequency-doubled lasers \cite{Tinsley2021}, solid-state lasers \cite{DeRose2023}, injection-locked single-mode lasers \cite{Saxberg2016, Hosoya2015, Zuo2025}, and injection-locked multimode lasers \cite{Pagett2016}.
 Near-UV lasers are becoming increasingly relevant for experiments that utilize alkaline-earth atoms \cite{Zhou2024, Abe2021} or other species with strong UV transitions \cite{vayninger2025magneto}.

 In this work, we use a $5.5\ \text{mW}$ seed laser to injection lock $57(1)$\% of the power of a $1.2\ \text{W}$ ``follower'' multimode diode laser.
 The locked power is emitted at the frequency of the seed laser, here tuned to be the ${}^1S_0 \rightarrow {}^1P_1$ ($398.9\ \text{nm}$) transition of ytterbium, with a linewidth only $3.94(6)\ \text{kHz}$ broader than that of the seed.
-The remaining follower power is contained in a broad background spanning 2~THz.
+The remaining follower power is contained in a broad background spanning 1.3~THz.
 We verify these results using heterodyne interferometry and direct atomic spectroscopy of a beam of cold ytterbium.

-This system is at least 4 times more powerful than previously demonstrated injection-locked laser systems at 399~nm that are based on single-mode diodes \cite{GochnauerThesis}.
+This system is at least 3 times more powerful than previously demonstrated injection-locked laser systems at 399~nm that are based on single-mode diodes \cite{GochnauerThesis, Hosoya2015} and can be utilized in applications, such as laser cooling and trapping, where single-mode operation is not essential.
 Compared to alternatives that provide similar output power at near-UV wavelengths, the system is notable for its low cost and the ease of availability of its components.
 Since similar Watt-class multimode diodes are available at other wavelengths, analogous systems can likely be constructed at many wavelengths in the visible and near-UV spectrum.